ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_integration_about.rst

   ansible-test integration <tab><tab>

-Alternately, you can check if the ``tests/integration/targets`` directory contains a corresponding directory with the same name as the module.
+Alternatively, you can check if the ``tests/integration/targets`` directory contains a corresponding directory with the same name as the module.
 For example, the tests for the ``postgresql_user`` module of the ``community.postgresql`` collection are stored in the ``tests/integration/targets/postgresql_user`` directory of the collection repository.
 If there is no corresponding target there, then that module does not have integration tests.
 In this case, consider adding integration tests for the module.
 See :ref:`collection_creating_integration_tests` for details.

 .. _collection_integration_recommendations: